rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/checkpoint1.md

 To test your updated controller, you can modify the Python scripts: `drive_test.py`, `drive_square.py`, and `mbot_teleop.py`, using them to create commands that challenge and evaluate your controller's performance.

-Required For the Report:
-- Describe in detail your final controller.
+{: .required_for_report }
-- Give a table of parameters (gains, filter parameters, etc.) for the controller.
+Provide a detailed description of your final controller, including a table of parameters (gains, filter parameters, etc.).
+Additionally, include an evaluation of the controller's performance.
-- Evaluate the performance of your controller

-Questions to Consider:
+<br><br>Questions to Consider:
-- How did you tune the parameters in your controller?
+<br> 1) How did you tune the parameters in your controller?
 What metric did you use to decide it was sufficiently tuned?
-- What additional features did you implement, and what were the effects?
+<br> 2) What additional features did you implement, and what were the effects?

 ## Motion Controller